 If you want to know how to do this yourself, my teenage son shows you how in his coffee table makeover HERE.

 Once the painting is done, I use my handmade furniture wax to give it a topcoat to give added protection.
-Nothing like knowing your own products are made from all-natural ingredients.
+Nothing like knowing your own products are from all-natural ingredients.

 As for those pulls, they were not original, and whoever replaced them didn’t cover the original holes.
 So I used my wood filler to hide those gaps, and then painted the pulls with a Flat White by Rustoleum.
 I also waxed those as well.

-After too many hours to count were put into this classic piece, I give you my grain sack Art Deco chest.
+Finally, I give you my grain sack Art Deco chest.

 And I had to add a little special something that only has meaning to me.
 I’ve done that in all of my grain sack projects.

-Pinning and sharing my work not only inspires others to do the same, but shows me some love. ♥ Thank you!
+Pinning and sharing my work not only inspires others to do the same but shows me some love. ♥ Thank you!